dotnet/csharpstandard/standard/statements.md

 - In the current function member, each `try` statement that encloses the throw point is examined.
 For each statement `S`, starting with the innermost `try` statement and ending with the outermost `try` statement, the following steps are evaluated:

   - If the `try` block of `S` encloses the throw point and if `S` has one or more `catch` clauses, the `catch` clauses are examined in order of appearance to locate a suitable handler for the exception.
 The first `catch` clause that specifies an exception type `T` (or a type parameter that at run-time denotes an exception type `T`) such that the run-time type of `E` derives from `T` is considered a match.
+If the clause contains an exception filter, the exception object is assigned to the exception variable, and the exception filter is evaluated.
+When a `catch` clause contains an exception filter, that `catch` clause is considered a match if the exception filter evaluates to `true`.
 A general `catch` ([§13.11](statements.md#1311-the-try-statement)) clause is considered a match for any exception type.
 If a matching `catch` clause is located, the exception propagation is completed by transferring control to the block of that `catch` clause.
   - Otherwise, if the `try` block or a `catch` block of `S` encloses the throw point and if `S` has a `finally` block, control is transferred to the `finally` block.
 If the `finally` block throws another exception, processing of the current exception is terminated.
 Otherwise, when control reaches the end point of the `finally` block, processing of the current exception is continued.
 - If an exception handler was not located in the current function invocation, the function invocation is terminated, and one of the following occurs:
   - If the current function is non-async, the steps above are repeated for the caller of the function with a throw point corresponding to the statement from which the function member was invoked.